Gliffy Online API Best Practices

 The user experience for many applications might look something like the following (your particular integration may have a different flow, but this is a good guideline for content management systems interested in adding Gliffy functionality).

 This application flow is based heavily on our Confluence Plugin.
-(Note that the Confluence Plugin doesn't currently use the Gliffy API) Try out the Gliffy Plugin for Confluence to see this flow in action.
+(Note that the Confluence Plugin doesn't currently use the Gliffy API)

 This suggestion is particularly useful for customers who are building content management systems that include Gliffy drawing capabilities.
 It is important to give your users a way to add Gliffy drawings in an intuitive way.
 Simply providing wiki-text isn't sufficient as users wont be able to easily find Gliffy.
 The best way we've found to solve this problem is to include an 'Add Gliffy Diagram' link in a prominent place on all pages that might include Gliffy Drawings.
 For wikis, you might want this where you have links to 'Add Page'.